stmilne/icds_docs_v2/docs/handling-files/transferring-files.md

-The [Roar Portal][portal] top menu under Files/Home opens a window that enables convenient file transfer between Collab and your laptop.
+The [Roar Portal][portal] top menu under Files/Home opens a window that enables convenient file transfer between Roar and your laptop.
 [portal]: https://rcportal.hpc.psu.edu/pun/sys/dashboard
 With this utility, small files can be conveniently moved, edited, uploaded, and downloaded.
 Do not use this method for moving large (>100 GB) files.